-A prospectus in electronic format will be made available on the web sites maintained by one or more of the underwriters participating in this offering and one or more of the underwriters participating in this offering may distribute prospectuses electronically.
+A prospectus in electronic format will be made available on the web sites maintained by one or more of the underwriters participating in this offering may distribute prospectuses electronically.
 The representatives may agree to allocate a number of shares to underwriters for sale to their online brokerage account holders.
 Internet distributions will be allocated by the underwriters and selling group members that will make internet distributions on the same basis as other allocations.